 - Workplace posters displayed in multiple languages in branch and on-site locations

-- Temporary Workers given presentation and Stronger Together video watched at induction to raise awareness
+- Temporary Workers are given the Stronger Together presentation and video at induction to raise awareness

 - Multilingual leaflets handed out to temporary workers at induction